NobodyXu/git-cache/README.md

 Just run `make` to build it.

-Optionally, you can run the docker image from [NobodyXu/apt-cache][2].
+Optionally, you can run the docker image from [NobodyXu/apt-cache][2] to enable apt-cache.

 ### *NOTE*